Strabag eyes parts of collapsed Imtech

 A spokeswoman said Strabag had established contact with insolvency administrators and would check whether taking over parts of the business would make sense.
 "From today's perspective it will probably be a matter only of taking over staff if the review is positive," she said in an email.

-German daily Handelsblatt earlier reported Austrian firms Strabag and Porr (ABGV.VI) as well as France's Vinci (SGEF.PA) had contacted Borchardt to express their interest.
+German daily Handelsblatt earlier reported Austrian firms Strabag and Porr as well as France's Vinci had contacted Borchardt to express their interest.